-As of the date of this Annual Report, there are cash flows between us and our Subsidiaries and among our Subsidiaries.
+As of the date of this Annual Report to Shareholders, there are cash flows between us and our subsidiaries and among our subsidiaries.
 Funds are transferred among our PRC Subsidiaries for working capital purposes.
-Our products are manufactured in our Xinxing factory and exported to our Subsidiary located in Hong Kong.
-The Subsidiary in Hong Kong sells the products to its overseas customers.
-As a result, our Subsidiary in Hong Kong subsequently transfers funds to the Xinxing factory for purchase of the export products.
-Also, the Subsidiary in Hong Kong will purchase raw materials and import to the Xinxing factory.
-The Xinxing factory will pay the Subsidiary in Hong Kong for the raw materials.
-Therefore, our subsidiaries make trade related transfers of cash in and out of the PRC.
+Our products are manufactured in our Xinxing factory and exported to our subsidiary located in Hong Kong.
+The subsidiary in Hong Kong sells the products to its overseas customers.
+As a result, our subsidiary in Hong Kong subsequently transfers funds to the Xinxing factory for purchase of the export products.
+Also, the subsidiary in Hong Kong will purchase raw materials and import to the Xinxing factory.
+The Xinxing factory will pay the subsidiary in Hong Kong for the raw materials.
+Therefore, our subsidiaries transfer cash in and out of the PRC.